chipjacks/strava-client/docs/ActivitiesApi.md

 Get Activity Zones

-Premium Feature.
+Summit Feature.
 Returns the zones of a given activity.
+Requires activity:read for Everyone and Followers activities.
+Requires activity:read_all for Only Me activities.

 ### Example
 ```ruby